airbnb/BuckSample/Pods/PromiseKit/README.md

 * PromiseKit now has `compactMap`

 We recommend vanilla `URLSession`; use less black-boxes, stick closer to the metal.
-Alamofire was essential until the three bulletpoints above became true, but nowadays it isn’t really necessary.
+AFNetworking was essential until the three bulletpoints above became true, but nowadays it isn’t really necessary.
 OMGHTTPURLRQ was developed before JSON was the modern standard and thus REST requests were hard, but nowadays you rarely network anything but JSON.